scottwestover/scottwestover.dev/hugo-site/content/post/2024/08/solitaire-phaser-3-tutorial-5/index.md

 So now, for the `playDiscardPileCardToTableau` method, when we play a card from the discard pile to a tableau pile, we will need to do the following:

 * First, get a reference to the top card in the discard pile.
 If there are no cards in the discard pile, we can return `false` since this is not a valid move.
 * Next, for the card that is being added, we will check the appropriate tableau pile and make sure this is a valid card in the sequence.
 As an example, if the tableau pile had a `5` of `diamonds` face up, I would be able to play either the `4` of `spades` or `4` of `clubs`.
-For the next card in the sequence, the card has to be the opposite color and the next number when counting down.
+For the next card in the sequence, the card has to be the opposite color, and the next number when counting down.
 If a valid move is not made, we would return `false`.
-* If the move is valid, then we just need to push this card into the tableau array for the pile we are adding the card to, and then we can remove this card from the discard pile array.
+* If the move is valid, then we just need to push this card into the tableau array, for the pile we are adding the card to, and then we can remove this card from the discard pile array.
 * If the tableau pile is empty, then the only card that can be played is a king, and this can be any suit.

 To do this logic, update the `playDiscardPileCardToTableau` method to match the following code: